-Participation in the Local Area Network (LAN) / Shared Risk Assessment process
+Participation in the Local Area Network (LAN) / Shared Risk Assessment process governance.
+We have agreed with the Council that these communications will be through the Governance, Risk and Best Value Committee (GRBV Committee).

 Outcomes of prior year audits

 24. Planning is a continuous process and our audit plans are therefore updated during the course of our audit to take account of developments as they arise.